nustackdev/nustack.dev/layer1_kv.md

 ### Encoding

-TKV keys must be encoded to backend format:
+KV keys must be encoded to backend format:

 ```python
 tuple → bytes (eg for LMDB)